 Tool bar button Description Reload Reloads the currently selected object by asking the JDBC driver to fetch information for the object from the database.
 This is useful if new objects have been created or removed.
 Toggle display of Filter setup Is a toggle button that determines whether the Filter management pane will be displayed below the tree or not.
-Create Database Connection object is determined based on the current selection.
-It no selection then the Create Folder Creates a new folder object.
+Create Database Connection Adds a new Database Connection object in the tree.
+The location of the new object is determined based on the current selection.
+If no selection then the new object added to the end of the list.
+Create Folder Creates a new folder object.
 Show in Window Request to display the details view in a separate window for the selected object.